yuki-zmstr/tp/docs/UserGuide.md

 * If type `kw` is given, `CRITERIA` must be a word.
 This searches for an exact match of the word in the recipe name.
 * If type `date` is given, `CRITERIA` must be a date in yyyy-MM-dd format.
 This searches for recipes added on this date.
 * If type `meal` is given, `CRITERIA` must be a valid meal category.
 There are 6 meal categories: `general`, `breakfast`, `lunch`, `dinner`, `appetizer`, and `dessert`.
 * If type `url` is given, `CRITERIA` must be a valid url.
-This searches for an exact match of the target url in the all the recipes' url.
+This searches in the recipe list for a match in domain of the url, or an exact match if url path is given

 Example of usage:
 * `find kw pizza`